-The Company's objectives in managing capital are to ensure sufficient liquidity to pursue its organic growth, to establish a strong capital base so as to maintain investor, creditor and market confidence and to provide an adequate return to shareholders.
+The Company's objectives in managing capital are to ensure sufficient liquidity to pursue its organic growth, to establish a strong capital base to maintain investor, creditor, and market confidence and to provide an adequate return to shareholders.

 The Company's primary uses of capital are to finance non-cash working capital and transformative investments in infrastructure and information technology.
-Furthermore, in light of implementing the Restructuring Plan, the Company expects to use cash on hand to pay for professional fees and for the settlement of obligations upon acceptance, if any, of a plan of arrangement that will be presented to creditors.

 The Company traditionally funded its requirements from its cash on hand and internally-generated cash flows.
 The Company does not have any long-term financing debt (other than lease liabilities).
-As at January 30, 2021, the Company recognized \$100.6 million of liabilities subject to compromise as current liabilities as part of the CCAA claims process described in note 13.
-The timing and quantum of claims that will be allowed by the Court and ultimately paid to the Company's creditors is currently not possible to determine.